albertopastormr/greengo/README.md

 If you are in MariaDb terminal: (keys) Ctrl + C

-`mysql -u manager -p ifesoft < {PATH}/ifesoft-create-db.sql`
+`mysql -u manager -p greengo < {PATH}/greengo-create-db.sql`

 Insert the password `manager-if`.

-this imports an existing database with a valid structure for ifesoft.
+this imports an existing database with a valid structure for greengo.

 ## Authors
 The development team consists in a class-group of seven students: